Credit Score Privacy Notice

 Do I have more than one credit score?

-Yes, different organisations, you have a financial relationship with, may use their own rules to calculate a credit score for you.
+Yes, different organisations you have a financial relationship with may use their own rules to calculate a credit score for you.
 Each of the credit reference agencies (TransUnion, Experian and Equifax) have their own rules for calculating a credit score for you.
-The score we're showing you in the Lowell mobile app is calculated by TransUnion.
+The score we're showing you in your online account is calculated by TransUnion.

 Who is Lowell?

-Lowell is Lowell Financial Ltd. Lowell operates the Lowell mobile app.
-We call this “the Lowell app” in this notice.
+Lowell is Lowell Financial Ltd. Lowell operates the Lowell mobile app and Lowell.co.uk.
+We collectively call these methods of accessing your account as your “online account” in this notice.

-We make the Lowell app available to our customers:
+We make access to your accounts online at Lowell.co.uk or via the Lowell app available to our customers:

 • to provide you with information about being a Lowell customer and what it means for you